numpy/numpy/doc/source/reference/c-api.coremath.rst

     This is a function equivalent to C99 copysign: return x with the same sign as y.
 Works for any value, including inf and nan.
-Single and extended precisions are available with suffic f and l.
+Single and extended precisions are available with suffix f and l.

+    .. versionadded:: 1.4.0

 Useful math constants
 ~~~~~~~~~~~~~~~~~~~~~